Research

 Biography

-Dr. Marc Del Bigio is a professor of pathology in the Max Rady College of Medicine.
-With over two decades of experience in the field of neuropathology, Dr. Del Bigio is considered a recognized leader in the study of human neurological disorders.
+Dr. Marc Del Bigio is a professor of pathology at the Max Rady College of Medicine, University of Manitoba.
+With over two decades of experience in neuropathology, he is recognized as a leader in the study of human neurological disorders.

-Dr. Del Bigio has been recognized for his outstanding contributions to scholarship and research with numerous awards and accolades, including the Rh Award for Outstanding Contributions to Scholarship and Research, the Royal College of Physicians and Surgeons of Canada – Mentor of the Year award, and the Canadian Academy of Health Sciences Fellowship.
-He has also been awarded funding from a range of Canadian and American granting agencies, including the Manitoba Health Research Council, the Canadian Institutes of Health Research, and the National Institutes of Health.
+Recognized for his outstanding contributions to scholarship and research, Dr. Del Bigio has received numerous awards, including the Rh Award for Outstanding Contributions to Scholarship and Research, the Royal College of Physicians and Surgeons of Canada – Mentor of the Year award, and fellowship in the Canadian Academy of Health Sciences.
+He has secured funding from various Canadian and American granting agencies, including the Manitoba Health Research Council, the Canadian Institutes of Health Research, and the National Institutes of Health.

-Dr. Del Bigio is a research scientist at the Children's Hospital Research Institute of Manitoba (CHRIM), where he continues to conduct his research.
-He has also served as the chair of the Royal College of Physicians and Surgeons of Canada (RCPSC) – Specialty Committee in Neuropathology and the president of the Canadian Association of Neuropathologists.
-He currently serves as a core council member for the International Society of Neuropathology (ISN) and is a senior associate editor for the ISN’s journal, Brain Pathology.
+Currently, Dr. Del Bigio is a clinical neuropathologist at the Health Sciences Centre Winnipeg, with special interests in pediatric and forensic neuropathology.
+He conducts research as a scientist at the Children's Hospital Research Institute of Manitoba (CHRIM).
+He has held leadership roles such as chair of the Royal College of Physicians and Surgeons of Canada (RCPSC) – Specialty Committee in Neuropathology and president of the Canadian Association of Neuropathologists.
+He is currently Vice President of the International Society of Neuropathology (ISN) and senior associate editor for Brain Pathology.

 Education